AliceO2Group/AliceO2/scripts/datamodel-doc/README.md

 # ALICEO2dataModel converter

 Allows to create an html representation of the ALICE O2 data model.
-The generated html code can be inserted in docs/datamodel/[ao2dTables, helperTaskTables, joinsAndIterators].md of https://github.com/AliceO2Group/analysis-framework/.
+The generated html code can be inserted in docs/datamodel/[ao2dTables, helperTaskTables, pwgTables, joinsAndIterators].md of https://github.com/AliceO2Group/analysis-framework/.

 ## Internals